 He has also curated exhibitions of ceramics and has lectured at UCLA, the Anderson Ranch Arts Center, Columbus State University and the California Conference for the Advancement for the Ceramic Arts.

-Andrea Gutierrez is an artist who has been working with needle, thread and beads for the past twenty years using her repetitive labors to study pattern while embracing the tradition of hand work.
+Andrea has been working with needle, thread, and beads for the past twenty years.

-Over four decades artist Stephanie Wilde has created works of art that tell stories of our shared humanity, individual dignity, and the imperiled environment.
-In creating bodies of work on such themes, she is a seeker of rarefied moments in which the visual arts transfigure facts, figures, and political rhetoric, making of them universal statements that appeal to the senses, emotion, and logic.
-Wilde has been nationally honored for this vision, recognized as an artist who consistently weds intellect to material mastery.
-To date her work has been supported by a host of grants and fellowships, including multiple awards from the Idaho Commission on the Arts (National Endowment for the Arts), the Joan Mitchell Foundation, and the Djerassi Resident Artists Program.
-This professional recognition and its attendant financial support sustain the seriousness and quality of Wilde’s endeavors—especially for series that span years, of creation.
+Over four decades Wilde has created works of art that tell stories of our shared humanity, individual dignity, and the imperiled environment.
+In creating series on such themes, Wilde is a seeker of rarefied moments in which the visual arts transfigure facts, figures, and political rhetoric, making of them universal statements that appeal to the senses, emotion, and logic.

 Her approach to each project is painstakingly methodical, starting with research supported by scientific, historical, and literary sources, while relying on symbolism and historical context to inform a complex narrative.
 Wilde’s technique, incorporates ink, acrylic and gold leaf in a combination of both painting and drawing.